Giskard-AI/giskard-hub/script-docs/hub/guide/manage-datasets.rst

 To thoroughly test your bot, it's essential to provide a well-crafted expected response and clear rules.
 The following sections will guide you through this process.

+For a more detailed explanation on how to create business-specific tests, check out this `specific user guide <annotate.html>`_.

 How to write an expected response
 ----------------------------------